engraving-challenges/main/5-editing-workflow.md

 Please prepare your score in the order described below.
 Make a few commits (including at least one with a pdf) for each of these stages.
 Look in the challenge description for more specific stages.

-**IMPORTANT NOTE:** we are currently discussing the order of these stages, and it may change.
-Before starting work, we recommend that you contact us.

 #### Task Analysis and Initial Empty File